entrity/stackedit-computer-vision/papers-read/Detail/Identifying First-person Camera Wearers in Third-person Videos.md

 ### Charades-Ego dataset

 Collected with AMT according to "Hollywood in Homes" method [37].
+AMT-ers perform an activity from Charades twice: once while recording 1st-person, once while 3rd-person.
+(Videos are thus not identical.)
+Turkers also identify moments that are shared across the 2 videos in order to align them.

+Datase

 ## Related Work